-The metric above shows how your data compares to the 3-year and 10-year averages for your industry.
+The metric above shows how your data compares to your industry average.

 If you're not sure how to read the metric, the right-hand sidebar tells you more about how LivePlan calculates the metric, what it means, and whether a higher/lower number is better or worse.

-For an overview of all the available metrics, read Benchmarks metrics available in LivePlan.
+For an overview of all the available metrics, read About LivePlan's Benchmarks.

 How to use benchmarks if you are outside of the United States

-The industry data from our partners at Abrigo (formerly Sageworks) comes from U.S. companies only.
+The industry data from our partners at Vertical IQ comes from U.S. companies only.
 More than 30% of our customers are outside the U.S., and we have users in most countries in the world.
 It would be great to offer local benchmark data for everyone.
-While we continue to search for sources of international benchmarks data, we haven't yet found any with data sets large enough to be useful for our customers.
+While we continue to search for sources of international benchmarks data, we haven't yet found any data sets with enough scope to be as useful to our international customers as they are to our U.S. customers.

 Why can't I see my forecast data in the benchmarks section?